-The Professional Practice portion of the principal, assistant principal and administrative intern evaluation will be based on the Professional Standards for Educational Leaders.
+The Professional Practice portion of the principal, vice principal and administrative intern evaluation will be based on the Professional Standards for Educational Leaders.

-Best practices will be due to the direct supervisor by the 3rd Friday in May.
+Best practices will be due to the direct supervisor in accordance with the Evaluation Timeline document.
 Scores will be given based on a rubric matching the Professional Standards for Educational Leaders.
 Please see Appendix 4.

-Part B: Professional Practice for Assistant Principals and Administrative Interns
+Part B: Professional Practice for Vice Principals and Administrative Interns

 In collaboration with the building principal, each assistant principal and administrative intern will choose one (1) best practice that they are planning on implementing or continuing to implement and refine at their school.
 This best practice must be driven by data and address significant initiatives for school improvement.
-The best practices should be explained through a variety of means including a descriptive paragraph and accompanying data (graphs, spreadsheet, tables, etc.) that relate to the goals, results and outcomes.
+The best practices should be explained through a variety of means including a descriptive paragraph and accompanying data (graphs, spreadsheet, tables, etc.) that relates to the goals, results and outcomes.
 (30 points)